epfml/disco/tests/selenium-automation-scripts/README.md

 *Number of Data Points* - This allowed users to choose how many total data points to use for the platform simulation

-# Usage

-Each script uses many of the same functions, they are coded and doccummented in the *util.py* file.
-If the UI changes and the scripts don't work as accepted the easiest way to fix these is by locating new elements using the selenium [documentation](https://selenium-python.readthedocs.io/locating-elements.html) and then simply updating the ids/xpaths of the changed elements.

-To use the script, the user should simple open one of the .py files set the CONSTANTS descriped above and run the code like this:
+After selecting these to configure your simulation parameters, the script can be run in the following way in a terminal:
 ```
 python name_of_simulation_script.py
 ```

+Each script uses many of the same functions, they are coded and doccummented in the *util.py* file.
+If the UI changes and the scripts don't work as accepted the easiest way to fix these is by locating new elements using the selenium [documentation](https://selenium-python.readthedocs.io/locating-elements.html) and then simply updating the ids/xpaths of the changed elements.

 # DataSets